JacobGriffith1/Randario_the_Red/README.md

 ### How It Works

+- In Visual Studio Code, install the "Live Server" extension.
+- Right click 'index.html' and 'Open with Live Server'; or with 'index.html' open, use [Alt+L] , [Alt+O]

 Interact with the various elements on our page to receive:

 - **Random Facts**: Fascinating tidbits of knowledge from our wizard.